We are committed to delivering safe, high quality, cost-effective healthcare

 66 Wigmore Street

-The hospital’s Registered Manager will acknowledge your complaint letter within two working days, unless a full reply can be sent within five working days of receiving it.
+The hospital’s Registered Manager will acknowledge your complaint letter within three working days, unless a full reply can be sent within five working days of receiving it.
 All documentation will be forwarded to the internal person handling the complaint.

 The Registered Manager is responsible for investigating the complaint and the hospital will write to you with the outcome within 20 working days.